Stark16/Cynapto_Task/README.md

 10. After all the frames are processed, the video is reassembled, and saved as `Output_video.mp4` at 720p 20 FPS as mentioned in the problem statement.
 11. `efficient_face_recognition.pyx` is the cython file of the same script.
 12. A pip package named `easy_cython` is used to build a cythonized version of the original script.
 This allows the script to be executed with much more efficiency using a cython compiler, which allows for faster execution of intructions if we perform type decelration of the original python script variables.
+13. It also produces the required `c` and `pyd` files.

+* `Input_video.mp4` is the 25 secs input video chosen for processing.
+Which after processing will save a file named `Output_video.mp4`.
+* All files related to cython and C conversion of the script are inside the `Experimenting_with_cython` directory.